douglasgreen/outlines/computing/artificial_intelligence/artificial_intelligence.md

 6. Voice Assistants: Siri, Alexa, and Google Assistant use ML for natural language processing and understanding user requests.
 7. Agriculture: ML helps in predicting crop yields, detecting plant diseases, and optimizing farming practices.

-Machine learning\'s versatility allows it to be applied in almost every field, revolutionizing how we approach problems and tasks.
+Machine learning's versatility allows it to be applied in almost every field, revolutionizing how we approach problems and tasks.
 The continuous advancements in ML technologies are leading to more sophisticated and impactful applications across various industries.

 ## Neural Networks and Deep Learning

 Neural networks and deep learning are two key concepts in the field of artificial intelligence and machine learning.
 They are often used to develop systems that can learn and make decisions based on data.
-Let\'s delve into each of these topics:
+Let's delve into each of these topics:

 ### Understanding Neural Networks